How do you administer Narcan (naloxone)?

 - All kits contain an instruction chart for use and assembly direction.

-Naloxone is given to reverse slowed or stopped breathing, extreme sedation, and unconsciousness that occurs in someone who experiences an opioid (narcotic) overdose.
+Narcan (naloxone) is given to reverse slowed or stopped breathing, extreme sedation, and unconsciousness that occurs in someone who experiences an opioid (narcotic) overdose.

 Naloxone is available as a naloxone nasal spray (brand example: Narcan Nasal, Kloxxado).
 These products that are easier for the general public, friends and family to administer.
+Narcan was approved by the FDA as an over-the-counter, nonprescription product in March 2023.

 This is not all the information you need to know about naloxone for safe and effective use in an emergency overdose.
 Review the the use of naloxone or Narcan Nasal Spray before an emergency overdose situation, and discuss this information with your doctor or other health care provider.